EmbodiedDiffusion: End-to-End Traversability-Guided Visual Diffusion for Heterogeneous Robot Navigation: Technical Approach

-Our trajectory generator is a conditional UNet $f_\theta$ following the standard downsampling--bottleneck--upsampling design~\cite{von-platen-etal-2022-diffusers}.
-At denoising step $t$, the network predicts the diffusion noise $\hat{\varepsilon}_t$ from the noisy trajectory sample $x_t$, spatial conditioning maps $S_g$ and $\hat{T}_t$, and FiLM-modulated embodiment tokens $Z_{\mathrm{film}}$.
+Trajectory generation is performed using a conditional UNet diffusion model.
+At denoising step $t$, the network predicts the injected noise $\hat{\varepsilon}_t$ conditioned on the noisy trajectory sample $x_t$, the start-goal map $S_g$, the predicted traversability $\hat{T}_t$, and embodiment tokens $Z_{\mathrm{film}}$ obtained from the same FiLM-conditioned state encoding used in the traversability model: